-Group 2015 \$'000 2014 \$'000
+Group 2016 \$'000 2015 \$'000

-At 1 January 109 99
+At 1 January 310 109

-Impairment loss recognised 205 19
+Impairment loss recognised 48 205

-Impairment loss written back (4) (4)
+Impairment loss written back (17) (4)

-Impairment loss utilised - (5)

-At 31 December 310 109
+At 31 December 341 310

 Based on historical default rates, the Group believes that no impairment loss is necessary in respect of trade receivables past due up to 30 days.
 Trade and other receivables comprise customers that have a good credit history with the Group.
 For receivables aged greater than one month and are past due, amounts are deemed to be not impaired if fully covered by deposits held by the Group.